 Our suggestion for the Mornington region is to incorporate 18 holes at the following golf courses; Peninsula Kingswood Country Club North and South course, The National Golf Club – Cape Schanck which has 4 courses Gunnamatta Course, Moonah Golf Course, Old Golf Course and Long Island Golf Course.

 Where To Stay: RACV Cape Schanck on the Mornington Peninsula is perfectly positioned to enjoy this scenic region and rests in close proximity to the course at Gunnamatta.
-Alternatively stay onsite at Peninsula Kingwood’s luxury accommodation right in the heart of the Sandbelt or Peppers at Moonah Links.
+Alternatively, stay onsite at Peninsula Kingswood’s luxury accommodation right in the heart of the Sandbelt or Peppers at Moonah Links.

 Peninsula Kingswood Country Club – North